-The first step to preparing for a successful immigration appeal is to understand why the Home Office disapproved of your immigration application.
+The first step to preparing for a successful immigration appeal, is to understand why the Home Office disapproved of your immigration application.
 Well, on that note, here are some of the key reasons why immigration requests are declined in the UK:

 - Providing wrong information in the immigration application form

-- Unintentional mistakes in the application form
+- Unintentional mistakes on a UK visa application form

 - Applying on the wrong form